FlameF0X/Open-SnowflakeCore/README.md

-# Open-Snowflake-G0
+# Open-SnowflakeCore-G0

-Open-Snowflake-G0 is a open-sourse pre-train version of Snowflake-G0-Release series.
+Open-SnowflakeCore-G0 is a open-sourse pre-train version of SnowflakeCore-G0-Release series.

-This is the initial release of the Snowflake (Snowflake-G0-Release) series language models, trained on the DialogMLM-50K dataset with optimized memory usage.
+This is the initial release of the SnowflakeCore (SnowflakeCore-G0-Release) series language models, trained on the DialogMLM-50K dataset with optimized memory usage.

 ## Model details
-- Architecture: SnowflakeCore
+- Architecture: SnowflakeCoreCore
 - Hidden size: {dm}
 - Number of attention heads: {nh}
 - Number of layers: {nl}